Difference between gas water heater and electric water heater

 Frequently Asked Questions

-How long do gas and electric water heaters last?
+How long do gas and electric water heaters typically last?

-Gas water heaters typically have a lifespan of 8-12 years, while electric water heaters can last 10-15 years with proper maintenance.
+Gas water heaters usually last 8-12 years, while electric water heaters can last 10-15 years with proper maintenance.

-Can I convert from a gas to an electric water heater?
+Can I convert from a gas to an electric water heater or vice versa?

 Connect with certified professionals in your area